**Updated November 2021

 I can’t stress enough how important having a budget is.

-– How much your monthly expenses are (rent, utilities, insurance, car payments, etc.)
+– How much your monthly expenses are (rent, utilities, etc.)

-– The amount you’re spending on food (that quickly adds up if you don’t cook much – I’m guilty)
+– The amount you’re spending on food (it quickly adds up)

-– How much you’re spending on personal pleasures (subscriptions, outings, shopping)
+– How much you’re spending on personal pleasures (outings, shopping)

-If you have a budget in place, you’ll be able to see where you can cut back on your spending.
+If you have a budget in place, you’ll can see where you need to cut back on expenses.

-For example, if you have a Hulu AND Netflix account, determine which one you spend more time on and then cancel the other subscription.
+For exampleif you have a Hulu AND Netflix subscription, determine which one you spend more time on, then cancel the other.

 Next, put that extra money into your travel fund each month instead.